cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  $$: t_coffee -other_pg seq_reformat -in sproteases_small_dna.fasta -in2 sprote\
+  $$: t_coffee -other_pg seq_reformat -in sproteases_small_dna.fasta -in2 sproteases_small.aln \
- ases_small.aln -action +thread_dna_on_prot_aln -output clustalw
+      -action +thread_dna_on_prot_aln -output clustalw

 In this process, codons are chosen randomly.
 For instance, if an aminoacid has four codons, the back-translation process will randomly select one of these.
-If you need more sophisticated back-translations that take into account the codon bias, we suggest you use more specific tools like: alpha.dmi.unict.it/~ctnyu/bbocushelp.html
+If you need more sophisticated back-translations that take into account the codon bias, we suggest you use more specific tools like: <http://alpha.dmi.unict.it/~ctnyu/bbocushelp.html>.

 ============================================